bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 ..
 [3] A line is a type of polynomial.  e.g. :math:`x = x^k` where :math:`k=1`.

 ..
 [4] There are, of course, many (equivalent) ways to define NP problems.
-The one I use, which I find most intiutive is from `Introduction to Algorithms <https://en.wikipedia.org/wiki/Introduction_to_Algorithms>`, known more colloquially as "CLRS" (the first letters of the authors).
+The one I use, which I find most intuitive is from `Introduction to Algorithms <https://en.wikipedia.org/wiki/Introduction_to_Algorithms>`, known more colloquially as "CLRS" (the first letters of the authors).

 ..
 [5] The solution: search through the array for :math:`x`, we'll get a yes/no answer here.
 If it matches what we're told, we say "yes", otherwise, we say "no".